 Students also have one class period of Guidance each week during which they receive a comprehensive preparation for the world of work.
 This will include interview preparation, compiling a C.V., writing letters, study skills and an overview of Third Level, subject choices for Fifth Year and careers information.

 Students are encouraged to enter in a wide range of competitions, from Leadership and Community Involvement awards, to the Young Social Innovators Awards, and the Gaisce Awards (Bronze Medallion).
-There is also a range of competitions from web design to magazine design, film making and student drama.
-Other activities and projects include Builda Bank, Special Olympics, Disability Theatre, Creative Writing, Dance and a Fashion Show.
+There is also a range of competitions from web design to magazine design, film making, sound engineering and student drama.
+Other activities and projects include Schools Banking with Bank of Ireland, Special Olympics, Disability Theatre, Creative Writing, Dance and a Fashion Show.

 The year begins with a team Building day in Cappanalea.
-Tours and outings are organised on a regular basis for instance to the University of Limerick Activity Centre in Killaloe, the cinema, field study trips, sports events, hill walks, museums, the UCD Conway Institute, the Young Scientists Exhibition, the Cork Circuit Court and the Gaeltacht.
+Tours and outings are organised on a regular basis for instance to the University of Limerick Activity Centre in Killaloe, the cinema, field study trips, sports events, hill walks including Torc, Mt.
+Brandon and Croagh Patrick in Mayo, museums, the Young Scientists Exhibition, the Cork Circuit Court, the Eco-Unesco young environmentalist Awards and the Gaeltacht.

 What’s life like in TY?Each year the TY group have a varied programme of activities.
-Below is a sample of a typical year’s activities based on the work in 2011/12.
+Below is a sample of a typical year’s activities.
 It will give you a flavour of what TY is about in all its energy and diversity.

 Outdoor Activities and Charity EventsDuring the year our pupils took part in many events: surfing in Banna, diving in Castlegregory, rock climbing and kayaking in Cappanalea, hill walking, orienteering and mountain climbing in Killarney and Dingle.
 There were trips to the Gaeltacht, Dublin, Cork, the National Ploughing Championships and Killarney.
 They walked the old Kenmare Road from Muckross House and on to Kenmare, they climbed Mount Brandon in aid of The Irish Cancer Society and they ran a 10k for the Carers’ Association.
 They bag packed for the Autistic Unit in Balloonagh and gave assistance to several local charities who needed extra manpower during the year.
 In all the T.Y. class of 2012 helped raise almost €20,000 for charity.